 A lack of insurance could lead to financial and legal difficulties.
 For example, being sued could cost you a lot of money.
 Likewise, replacing a stolen kit is expensive.
 A personal injury could mean a loss of income.

 It is not a legal requirement in the UK to have most types of insurance cover.
 The only exception is employers’ liability insurance – you must have this if you employ someone.
-This is legally required and is not voluntary.
+It is legally required and is not voluntary.

-You should consider having public liability insurance at the very least.
+Consider having public liability insurance at the very least.
 Other useful types of cover include equipment cover, loss of earnings, or personal accident.
 They can easily be added to the main insurance policy (if not already included).

 Ultimately, wherever you live, you should be insured to protect your makeup business, income and reputation.